senzing-garage/knowledge-base/proposals/working-with-config/mjd.md

 1. Someday, it would be nice to no longer need a tool like `sz_config_tool` to manage Senzing configuration.
 1. The Senzing C binaries can be modified to except **ConfigDefinition** (a JSON string), rather than an `exportHandle`.

+### Synopsis

+To avoid having the Senzing C binaries keep state for a **ConfigDefinition** under modification, they receive a **ConfigDefinition** and instructions on the desired modification.
+The Senzing C binaries return a new version of the **ConfigDefinition** with the modification.
+In this manner, the Senzing C binaries are not keeping state.
+This technique is akin to functional programming where new states are created through pure functions.

+Each SDK `SzConfig` manages the state of the **ConfigDefinition** under modification.

 ### SzConfig public interface

 #### New methods for SzConfig